Lynk SQL

 status,

-METRIC('count_orders') AS count_orders,
+metric(order.count_orders) AS count_orders,

 FROM order

-WHERE created_at >= '2026-01-01'
+WHERE order_date >= '2026-01-01'

 GROUP BY status

-ORDER BY sum_total_amount DESC
+ORDER BY sum_net_revenue DESC

 ```